 Tel: +1 (403) 735 1200.

-The airport is located 16 miles (25km) from Edmonton city centre.
+The airport is located 19 miles (30km) from Edmonton city centre.

 Getting to the city

-Edmonton Skyshuttle provides convenient connections to major hotels and other destinations across the city, as well as Edmonton Transit Service's Route 747 bus service, which connects passengers to the city's bus and LRT network.
-Six taxi and limousine service companies serve the airport.
+Edmonton Skyshuttle provides convenient connections to major hotels and other destinations across the city.
+Edmonton Transit Service's Route 747 bus service connects passengers to the city's bus and LRT network.
+Numerous taxi and limousine service companies serve the airport.
 Other taxi companies may drop-off or pick-up passengers in the commercial taxi area if prior arrangements have been made.

 Calgary Airport Taxis: the taxi fares above are intended as a guideline only.